 The DCSEU contract specifies performance benchmarks related to energy savings, renewable energy generation capacity, expenditures, leveraging funds, and job creation that the DCSEU is responsible for achieving, as outlined in Table 2.
 Three of the benchmarks provide performance incentives associated with meeting or exceeding the minimum performance targets on an annual basis and cumulative basis, while the leveraging external funds benchmark provides an incentive at the end of the five-year contract period.
 Additionally, the low-income and green jobs benchmarks only provide incentives for meeting or exceeding the targets on an annual basis.
-Likewise, penalties will be assessed on an annual basis if the DCSEU fails to achieve the minimum targets for the low-income and green jobs benchmarks, while penalties for the electric, gas, renewable energy, and leveraging funds benchmarks will be assessed at the end of the five-year contract period benchmarks will be assessed at the end of the five-year contract period benchmarks.
+Likewise, penalties will be assessed on an annual basis if the DCSEU fails to achieve the minimum targets for the low-income and green jobs benchmarks, while penalties for the electric, gas, renewable energy, and leveraging funds benchmarks will be assessed at the end of the five-year contract period if the DCSEU fails to achieve the cumulative minimum targets.